zmack/puppet-cloudera/README.markdown

 ####`use_parcels`

-Whether to use parcel format software install and not RPM.
+Whether to install CDH software via parcels or packages.
 Default: true

-####`use_gplextras`
+####`install_lzo`

-Whether to install the GPL LZO compression libraries.
+Whether to install the native LZO compression library packages.
+If *use_parcels* is false, then also install the Hadoop-specific LZO compression library packages.
+You must configure and deploy the GPLextras parcel repository if *use_parcels* is true.
 Default: false

 ####`install_java`